sourceduty/Chemistry_Simulator/README.md

 3. Building the Fire Safely: Adding tinder and then kindling in small amounts allows you to control the growth of the fire, ensuring it becomes stable and strong enough to last.

-Chemist's Note:
+Chemistrty Simulator's Note:

 Avoid Using Water: Introducing water to a magnesium fire is a hazardous action and is strongly discouraged.
 Magnesium burns at a temperature of around 3,100°C (5,610°F), and when water is added to a magnesium fire, it can cause the magnesium to react more violently.
 This is because magnesium can react with water at high temperatures to produce magnesium oxide and hydrogen gas,  which can lead to an explosion if there's a sufficient concentration and a source of ignition.

-Wet Paper and Wood
+Wet Paper and Wood:

 When paper and wood are wet, the water content in them needs to be evaporated before they can catch fire, which requires additional energy.
 This might initially slow down the combustion process because some of the heat from the magnesium fire would be used to evaporate the water.
 However, once the water is driven off and the temperatures become sufficiently high, the wet paper and wood can also catch fire.